BatoolMM/Collaborating-on-Open-Data-Science-Projects/_episodes/03-git.md

 >
 > - Created GitHub account (described in set-up)
 > - Configured git (described in set-up)
-> - The Python package created in Episode 1.
+> - The `molecool` folder that we installed in the set-up {: .prereq}
-{: .prereq}

 ## Version Control